yqritc/RecyclerView-FlexibleDivider/README.md

 recyclerView.addItemDecoration(new HorizontalDividerItemDecoration.Builder(this))
 ```

-If you want to set color, size and margin values
-You can specify as the followings.
+If you want to set color, size and margin values, you can specify as the followings.
 ```
 RecyclerView recyclerView = (RecyclerView) findViewById(R.id.recyclerview);
 recyclerView.addItemDecoration(